vcz-fr/TheFollowUp/_posts/2018/03/2018-03-23-firefox-2018-roadmap.md

     url: "https://wiki.mozilla.org/Firefox/Roadmap"
     dead: true

-tweet: "The roadmap of this year for Firefox.
+message: "The roadmap of this year for Firefox.
 Lots of big projects ahead!"
 ---